 The main vehicle in which Leading Practice Sites (LPs) communicate their experiences with stakeholders is through the 340B Peer-to-Peer webinar series.
-Peer-to-Peer webinars are held twice each month on the second and last Wednesdays unless otherwise specified.
+Peer-to-Peer webinars are held twice each month on the second and fourth Wednesdays unless otherwise specified.
 Peer Mentors from the recognized LPs present on timely topics in an interactive format available to all 340B stakeholders.

 All Leading Practice Sites are 340B-covered entities and are selected because of their attention to 340B Program compliance and exemplary performance in the following areas of practice: access to affordable medications, compliant contract pharmacy, efficient business practices, outcomes-driven pharmaceutical care, program integrity, and quality assurance.